Arpeggio Gripper Build Guide

 Fingers

 Attach a fork to the back of a finger pad.
 Forks and finger pads are both symmetrical.
 There is no left and right finger.
-Insert an M3x30 bolt through the upper hole, followed by a washer and a lock nut.
-Tighten the nylock nut until no slack remains, then back off until the rod can swing with no out of plane motion.
+Insert an M3x25 bolt through the upper hole, passing through both parts, followed by an M3 lock nut on the other side.
+Tighten the nylock nut until no slack remains, then back off until the rod can swing.
 Repeat for the other finger.

 Tighten and then back off just until the mechanism moves freely.
 Repeat with the other finger.